Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-10-29) Changed writeSync to write for settings
 * (2017-10-28) (made section variable /student-microevent) /student-microevent regression of undefined variable bug
 * (2017-10-28) correct use of autofill cache
 * (2017-10-28) finished migrating from id_user_within_microevent to _settings[req.body.section]["autofill_requires"][requirer]